 If you or someone close to you has been hurt in an accident due to the fault of someone else, you can potentially hold that person or entity accountable for causing your harm.
-At Cohn & Smith, our accident attorneys have helped many people from the Pembroke Pines area and elsewhere in South Florida pursue damages for their injuries.
-We take pride in keeping an open line of communication with the individuals whom we represent, since we believe this is the basis of a productive attorney-client relationship.Seek Compensation from Negligent Parties
+At Cohn & Smith, our accident attorneys have helped many people in South Florida pursue damages for their injuries.
+Our Pembroke Pines personal injury lawyers take pride in keeping an open line of communication with the individuals whom we represent, since we believe this is the basis of a productive attorney-client relationship.Seek Compensation from Negligent Parties

 Accident victims often choose to file a negligence lawsuit against the responsible party.
 The legal principle of negligence is rooted in the idea that individuals and entities should take reasonable care in their actions.
 Reasonable care is defined as how the ordinary person would behave when faced with similar circumstances.
 This standard may depend on the situation and the parties involved.
 For example, a store owner who fails to erect a ‘wet floor’ sign to alert customers of a slippery surface likely would be deemed to have acted in an unreasonable manner if someone is hurt as a result.